HeydarRasoulpour/foundation_capstone/README.md

 ### 2. Login

 You’ll be prompted to log in with your email and password.
+As a manager :
+Email: as
+Password: as

+As a user:
+Email: ar
+Password: as

 If you’re a Manager, you’ll have access to full administrative features.